 They had worked hard, commissioning more than forty background papers, consulting closely with an array of top economists in hopes of devising a blueprint for growth more persuasive than the “Washington Consensus” of the early 1990s, with its single-minded emphasis on free trade, privatization and fiscal restraint.
 They recognized that the events of the 1990s – the rapid growth that occurred in nations such as China and India that substantially ignored the standard recipe, the series of crises that had gripped the nations that followed the Washington rules – had considerably undermined faith in the standard approach.
 They knew, too, that a considerable re-thinking had occurred within technical economics since the mid-1980s, under the heading of “new” growth economics.

 As Spence explained last week to Krishna Guha of the Financial Times, “What we learned is not that things went crazily off base in the Washington Consensus, but that in some sense that set of propositions was not enough to get the job done.… I suspect that the role of government as envisaged by the Washington Consensus needs to be reconsidered.
-I think it was defined too narrowly and not sufficiently pragmatically… Things you can confidently delegate to the private sector in Europe or America are not so easily delegated where markets and institutions are less developed.”
+I think it was defined too narrowly and not sufficiently pragmatically… Things you can confidently delegate to the private sector in Europe or

 Only after the appearance of the first few articles in mainstream journals, such as The Journal of International Economics and The Journal of Political Economy, did a variety of concerns previously considered heterodox begin to migrate from the periphery to the center – not the result of a butterfly flapping its wings but instead the outcome of processes of discovery and the spread of ideas that are relatively well understood.